Configuration

 - Start property (required): default

-Timezone - ZettelID property (optional): when set, a timestamp-based ID is generated on creation/cloning (see ZettelID Naming System for details)
+- ZettelID property (optional): when set, a timestamp-based ID is generated on creation/cloning (see ZettelID Naming System for details).
+Default:

-STATUS), used when automatically marking past events as done - Done value: value to set in the status property when marking an event as done (default:
+Status), used when marking events as done or undone - Done value: value to set in the status property when marking an event as done (default:

 Recurring (node-based)